Sailfish (sailboat): Models

 The wooden Sailfish began as the 11-foot, 7 1/2-inch (3.5 m) "Standard" model.
 Shortly after its inception a larger, 13-foot, 7-inch (4.2 m) "Super" model was made available.
 In the early years the spars were made from Sitka spruce and the sail was silk.
 Historic photos show sails with as many as 10 panels and even small battens inserted.
 Sails in those days were lashed to the spars with line in the traditional manner with a marlin hitch instead of being attached by the plastic sail clips that became another familiar characteristic of this boat in later years.
 One of Alcort's first innovations for the Sailfish was to create a patented rudder releasing mechanism that automatically released the rudder into a horizontal position for easy beaching.
 By the late 1950s the option of either a nylon or Dacron polyester sail in solid colors of red or blue became available to complement the previous white only sail.

 In 1959 the fiberglass 13-foot, 8-inch (4.2 m) hull Super Sailfish MK-II model was added to the lineup.
 The MK-II sported an aluminum mast and spars.
-The deck was available in colors of red, white, blue, green, and yellow with a five-panel Dacron sail in alternating panel colors to match the boat's deck color.
+The deck was available in red, white, blue, green, and yellow, with a five-panel Dacron sail in alternating panel colors to match the boat's deck color.

 Not long after the fiberglass MK-II came on board Alcort stopped supplying the factory assembled wood models.
 However, according to the sales brochures, the wood boats continued to be available in kit form long into the 1960s.

 Alcort, Inc. sold their boat building company to AMF in 1969.
 AMF named their boat division for the founding Alcort Co., capitalizing on the considerable name recognition Alcort, Inc. had built up over its 24-year history.

 Little was done with the Sailfish design in the ensuing six years except to upgrade the rudder blade's shape in 1972 to the more streamlined design also used on the Sunfish.
 At the time of upgrade the bronze rudder hardware of the now waning Sailfish remained the same while the Sunfish was fit with a new design.

 AMF discontinued the Sailfish in 1975.

 The Sailfish successor, Sunfish, continues to be built and is now found worldwide.